corypgr/project-euler/README.md

 This repo is for my code solutions to the Project Euler problems.
 I've worked on this at least twice before, and either can't find the code from then (read: didn't try to find) or the other attempts were shared with someone.
 This time I thought I would start fresh.

 My goal is to finish at least 1 problem each day.
 Project Euler gives a nice graphic to show how many problems you've solved.
-I've apparently already solved 80 problems, so I'll focus on those problems first so that my graphic eventually matches my progress here:
+I've apparently already solved 80 problems.
+I'll try to focus on those problems first so that my graphic eventually matches my progress here, but it looks like I jumped around a lot:

 ![Project Euler Progress](https://projecteuler.net/profile/corypgr.png)